Tales from the Riverside

 Area 18 is land adjacent to Fields Farm, a privately-owned field with a public footpath link to Area 19, the south-west buffer zone, privately-owned grazing land.
 That's the railway line running through these areas on the plan.

-The Serpentine Lake (Area 20) looks remarkably like the silhouette of a cartoon serpent here.
-Plans for this area include de-silting the lake, as well as enhancing the waterscape and habitats, incorporating safe waterside access.
+The Serpentine Lake (Area 20) looks remarkably like the silhouette of a cartoon serpent here (hence the name) Plans for this area include de-silting the lake, as well as enhancing the waterscape and habitats, incorporating safe waterside access.
 A reed bed area created at the southern end would minimise future silting, says the plan.

 It is also envisaged that a viewpoint would be established on raised ground to take in the waterscape and open countryside.
 The existing Shrewbridge Road car park area would be improved.